devrelcollective/getting-started/get-involved.md

 Sounds a little too intense for your liking?
 No worries at all!
 Join the #help-needed channel in Slack instead or take a look at the issues on Github to see how you can help out.

-Preference will be given to active members who have been in the Slack team for 6+ months.

 Questions?
 Feel free to reach out directly to Mary Thengvall (@mary_grace) on Slack.

 Best,